HireDale/daleydose/about-custom-themes.md

 # **CUSTOM APPLICATION THEMES**
 ---
 Who says medical software has to be boring?
-Soon, you will be able to pick a Daley Dose custom theme!
-Featured themes include Dark Mode, Dr. Mario, and Pharmacy Simulator.
+Soon, you will be able to pick a Daley Dose custom theme from over a hundred options!
+Featured themes include Dark Mode, Dr. Mario, and Breaking Bad.

-We are especially proud of the **Resident Evil** theme — complete with health status indicator and an accurate animated 2D avatar of the patient (AI-generated and _tastefully_ done, mind you).
-The health indicator dynamically shifts to reflect the patient’s current condition based on their existing digital hospital records within the past hour.
+We are especially proud of the **Resident Evil** theme — complete with health status indicator and an accurately animated 2D avatar of the patient (AI-generated yet _tastefully_ done, mind you).
+Here, the health indicator dynamically shifts to reflect the patient’s current condition based on their last digital hospital record update.

 This genuinely puts the FUN in functionality — finally!